CarterFausett/CarterFausett.github.io/_pages/cv.md

 ======
 * B.S in Computer Science, Weber State University, 2025 (Expected)
 * A.A.S in Computer Science, Weber State University, 2023
-* Certificate of Provifiency in Programming Basics, Weber State University, 2023
+* C.P in Programming Basics, Weber State University, 2023
 * A.A.S in General Studies, Weber State University, 2021

 Work experience